provider image

 Explore these related articles, suggested for readers like you.

 If your cat is too heavy, you may have trouble feeling their ribs.
-Looking down at your cat, you might notice a slight waist or find that your cat’s waist has disappeared.
+Looking down at your cat, you might notice only a slight waist or find that your cat’s waist has disappeared.
 If you can feel heavy fat over your cat’s face and legs, then your cat is at the upper end of the obesity scale.

 You may notice that your cat becomes less energetic and playful as they gain weight, too.